 - – Deliver a personalized conversation in resolving an issue

-- – Show empathy towards the customer’s problem
+- – Show empathy toward the customer’s problem

 - – Utilize the opportunity to meet the brand promise